 Deciding among incomparable spatial, ecological, technical, economic, cultural and managerial values (evaluation) is dependent on the size of the project, the context within which the programme or intention is determined and the probable future in which the impacts of the intervention are anticipated within the term of a given planning horizon.
 In a second sheet of the computer programme you can fill in the frame(O) and grain(o) (size and resolution) of the object you have in mind.
-By doing so, the rest is context.
+By doing so, the rest is context (see Fig. 1093).

+Fig. 1093 Determining object, local context and impacts

 What targeted (P) and non targeted (I) impacts you expect from the object you have in mind in that context?
-(Fig. 830).

-Fig. 830 Determining object, local context and impacts

-Once you have made explicit where you expect the object to have its impacts (not even specifying them), you can ask the computer programme to make the framework of a priliminary study proposal by pushing the button below (Fig. 830).
+Once you have made explicit where you expect the object to have its impacts (not even specifying them), you can ask the computer programme to make the framework of a priliminary study proposal by pushing the button below (see Fig. 1093).